cdleon/ui-frameworks/README.md

   * [Animate.css](https://github.com/daneden/animate.css) :gift_heart: - A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 - **Various**
   * [Cody House](http://codyhouse.co/) :rainbow: - A free library of HTML, CSS, JS nuggets
+  * [Pure CSS Components](https://github.com/LFeh/css-components/) :gift_heart: - A set of common UI Components using the power of CSS and without Javascript.

 ## CSS Snippets
 - **Bootsrap**